silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 }
 ```

-[info]
+> [!NOTE]
-Note the properties set by `Injector` must be public properties, or have a public setter method.
+> Note the properties set by `Injector` must be public properties, or have a public setter method.
-[/info]

 When creating a new instance of `App\Control\MyController` via Injector the permissions property will contain an instance of the `ThirdParty\PermissionService` that was resolved by Injector, and the `defaultText` property will contain the string defined in the `$dependencies` array.